na-na-hi/renget/archive/AnimAnon-AnimDiff.md

 This section is for going through the steps to animate using Animate Diff in a number of different ways.
 Before you move on a few things to keep in mind for all the implementations:

 - heavily mixed models, overtuned models and too many loras can result in outputs that seem to brown out.
 Finetunes and a lora or two provide much better results.
 - 16 frames is the sweet spot for performing animate diff.
-Any lower or higher and the outputs become messy.
-There are efforts being made to test different lengths of videos in training to alleviate it.
+Any lower or higher and the outputs can become messy unless the sliding window effect in the cli-prompt travel is implemented into A1111 and ComfyUI.
+There are efforts being made to test different lengths of videos in training to alleviate it as well.
 - so far, all the implementations only output .gifs which isn't very good quality (very noticeable banding).
-Consider using ffmpeg commands to combine the frames into a better video format like mp4, mkv or webm.
+Consider using ffmpeg commands to combine the frames into a better video format like mp4, mkv or webm or just use [ezgif](https://ezgif.com/).
+Video editors work as well such like [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve).
 - The base motion modules are trained on natural language captions (ie: a woman running, a man waving, etc.).
 However, keywords seem to be enough to proc the correct motion.
 The trick is to use present tense verbs close to the noun that is performing the motion.

 ###A1111